benjaminion/upgrading-ethereum-book/src/book.md

   - Validators receive rewards for making attestations according to their view of the chain, proposing blocks, and participating in sync committees in varying proportions.
   - Votes that make up attestations must be both correct and timely in order to be rewarded.
-  - The proposer's reward is a fixed proportion (1/7) of the total reward for all the duties it is including in its block.
+  - The proposer's reward is a fixed proportion, $\frac{1}{7}$, of the total reward for all the duties it includes in its block.
-  - A validator's expected long-term reward is $nb$ per epoch (number of increments times the base reward per increment), but there is significant variance around that due to the randomness of proposer and sync committee assignments.
+  - A validator's expected long-term reward is $nb$ per epoch (number of increments times the base reward per increment), but there is significant variance due to the randomness of proposer and sync committee assignments.
   - Rewards are scaled both with a validator's effective balance and with the total participation rate of the validator set.
   - The need to defend against discouragement attacks has shaped various aspects of the protocol.